microsoft/30daysof/.github/ISSUE_TEMPLATE/product-feedback-30DaysOfMSGraph.md

 ---
-name: "⁉️ Product Feedback: Share your Product-specific questions, comments"
+name: "⁉️ 30DaysOfMSGraph Product Feedback: Share your product-specific questions, comments"
 about: Use this to provide feedback on a product (tools, services, technology)
-title: "[PRODUCT FEEDBACK] "
+title: "[Microsoft Graph PRODUCT FEEDBACK] "
 labels: 30-feedback, product-feedback
-assignees: nitya, softchris
+assignees: nitya, softchris, japhletnwamu

 ---
 ## Submitted By
-(your name -  preferably GitHub profile name)
+(Your name - preferably GitHub profile name)

 ## Your Role
 > What is your role in this learning context?
-> - Are you a student
+> - Student
-> - career changer
+> - Career Switcher
-> -  professional developer?
+> - Professional Developer

 ---

 ## For Product
 > What do you have feedback on?
 > - A Microsoft Service
 > - A Microsoft Tool
 > - A Technology Topic
 Specify a name and _share a link to the learning resource you were using_

 ---

 ## Description
 (1-2 lines that describe the topic or focus of your feedback)
-* `Example 1: Bug report`: Error using feature _xxx_ on product _yyy_.
+* `Example 1: Bug Report`: Error using feature _xxx_ on product _yyy_.
-* `Example 2: Feature request`: Request to add feature _xxx_ to product _yyy_
+* `Example 2: Feature Request`: Request to add feature _xxx_ to product _yyy_

 ---

 ## Details
-(use this section to provide more details on the feedback if possible)
+(Use this section to provide more details on the feedback if possible)
 * `Example 1: Bug report`:
   - When I tried doing `xyz`
   - I got this error message: `error message here`